mlc-ai/mlc-llm/docs/install/tvm.rst

 - Supporting both inference and training;
 - Productive python-first compiler implementation.
 As a concrete example, MLC LLM compilation is implemented in pure python using its API.

-There are two options available to install TVM Unity:

-- Installing a prebuilt developer package, or
+TVM Unity can be installed directly from a prebuilt developer package, or built from source.
-- Building TVM Unity from source.

 Option 1.
 Prebuilt Package
 --------------------------